-There are fewer things in life more irresistible than a German Shepherd puppy.
-But you should never bring one home on impulse.
+There are fewer things in life more irresistible than a German Shepherd puppy, but you should never bring one home on impulse.
 This needs to be a careful decision.
-Bringing a puppy home is the same as bringing home a human child (except German Shepherds mature faster and are more loyal).
+Bringing a puppy home is the same as bringing home a human child, except German Shepherds mature faster and are more loyal.
 Although German Shepherds are a big responsibility, their friendship is priceless.

-A German Shepherd, on average, will cost about three thousand dollars a year in food, grooming supplies, and vet care.
-This is far less than your car, but still something to keep in mind.
+- A German Shepherd, on average, will cost about $3,000 a year in food, grooming supplies, and vet care.
+This is far less than your car, but it's still something to keep in mind.

-You must first research the breed so you know everything you can about German Shepherds.
+- You must first research the breed so you know everything you can about German Shepherds.
 These dogs have an image problem; some people think they are inherently vicious when, in fact, they aren't.
 They were never bred to fight other animals or human beings.
 They were bred to be extremely obedient and willing to please.
 So, if you ever read about a German Shepherd attacking a human being, it was because the dog was trained to attack, not because the dog is mean.
 Care and training are all-important if you want to succeed with a German Shepherd.

-This article is intended to spread knowledge and concern for German Shepherd puppies, and explain how to choose the right puppy that will be a perfect fit for you and your family.
+This article is intended to spread knowledge and concern for German Shepherd puppies and explain how to choose the right puppy that will be a perfect fit for you and your family.

-Where to Get Your Puppy
+Where to Get a German Shepherd Puppy

-Never buy a German Shepherd puppy from a pet store, or from an Internet site that will ship a pup to you without asking you any questions beyond "Check or charge?"
+Never buy a German Shepherd puppy from a pet store or from an Internet site that will ship a pup to you without asking you any questions beyond "Check or charge?"
 These puppies come from puppy mills.
 They will not only be sickly, but they will have missed a major learning period for basic training and will be harder to train and more uncontrollable.

 Finding a Puppy

 The easiest way to find German Shepherd puppies for sale is by looking on the Internet.
 That, at least, is a good start.

 The American Kennel Club